-We wish to reassure parents that I have undertaken a significant amount of research into purchasing a school dog and believe the positive effects of such demonstrably outweigh any negatives.
+We wish to reassure parents that I undertook a significant amount of research into purchasing a school dog and believe the positive effects of such demonstrably outweigh any negatives.
 Some of the many benefits of having a school dog include the following:

 - Cognitive development building a companionship with a dog helps children stimulate their memory, problem-solving and game-playing skills.
 Having a school dog is known to increase enthusiasm for, and enjoyment of animals, which motivates children to think and learn. - Social skills dogs provide a mutual topic for conversation with others, and encourage responsibility, wellbeing and focussed interaction with others. - Emotional skills dogs improve self-esteem, acceptance from others and are known for improving moods.
 Dogs can also help children develop compassion and respect for other living things and can reduce children's anxiety.
 Building respect can improve children's relationships with each other, parents and teachers and shows them how to nurture and care for another living thing.
-If any children are suffering from bereavement or are particularly sad, dogs can provide children with comfort and friendship. - Physical development interaction with dogs is known to reduce blood pressure, provide tactile stimulation, assist with pain management and give motivation for children to move and walk. - Reading school dogs are known to help children with their reading and literacy skills, through their calming presence and ability to listen to children read without being judgemental or critical.
-Children can build their confidence to read aloud to others through having a school dog. - School community having a school dog builds the sense of a family environment and togetherness.
+If any children are suffering from bereavement or are particularly sad, dogs can provide children with comfort and friendship. - Physical development interaction with dogs is known to reduce blood pressure, provide tactile stimulation, assist with pain management and give motivation for children to move and walk.

+• Reading - school dogs are known to help children with their reading and literacy skills, through their calming presence and ability to listen to children read without being judgmental or critical.
+Children can build their confidence to read aloud to others through having a school dog.

+• School community - having a school dog builds the sense of a family environment and togetherness.

 Bertie is owned by myself.
-I chose him at four weeks old from a reputable breeder and was able to collect him on the first day of the summer holidays when he was nearly 9 weeks old.
-We have had a wonderful summer holiday together and it has meant that I have been able to begin training him, establish good routines and visit school on a number of occasions to get him used to a new space.
-During the day, he will be kept in my office and return to my home once the school day is over.
-A suitable bed, food, water, toys and cleaning supplies are held for Bertie, and through training he will be sufficiently toilet-trained.
+I chose him at four weeks old from a reputable breeder and was able to collect him on the first day of the summer holidays last year when he was nearly 9 weeks old.
+We had a wonderful summer holiday together and it meant that I was able to begin training him, establish good routines and visit school on a number of occasions to get him used to a new space.
+During the day, he is kept in my office and returns to my home once the school day is over.
+A suitable bed, food, water, toys and cleaning supplies are held for Bertie and he is fully toilet trained.
 I must stress that pupils will not be expected to clean up any dog mess, and we will ensure that the school grounds are kept clean at all times.

 Whenever Bertie is being walked around the school, he will be on lead to ensure he is controlled at all times.
-In the early days, Bertie will spend his time acclimatising to the hustle and bustle of school life being introduced gradually to the children.
-Eventually, pupils will be able to visit Bertie, he will visit them and he hopes to listen to them read like Misty does (our visiting Therapy dog).
+In the early days, Bertie spent his time acclimatising to the hustle and bustle of school life and his time with the children has been gradually increased.
+He comes on playground duty with me, visits classrooms, sees children on an individual and group basis, has 'Bertie time' (a reward for the Stars of the week) with the children, spends lunchtimes in the garden with the children and he has even started listening to children read like Misty does (our visiting Therapy dog).